What is motherese?

 While on the topic of baby talk, I want to mention something called telegraphic speech.

-However, researcher Marc Fey* and others recently found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.
+However, researcher Marc Fey* and others have found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.

 A child needs to hear correct grammar in order for them to use it.

-No, baby talk is fine and can be beneficial to learning a language.
-The bottom line is:
+No you should not!
+Baby talk is fine and can be beneficial to learning a language.

 - use intonation and pitch variations